samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 ***Step 1: Choose a Difficulty.*** Three categories describe the range of encounter difficulty:

 **Low Difficulty.** An encounter of low difficulty is likely to have one or two scary moments for the players, but their characters should emerge victorious with no casualties.
 One or more of them might need to use healing resources, however.
-As a rough guideline, a single monster generally presents a low-difficulty challenge for a party of four characters whose level equals the monster’s CR.
+As a rough guideline, a single monster generally presents a low-difficulty challenge for a party of four characters whose level equals the monster's CR.

 **Moderate Difficulty.** Absent healing and other resources, an encounter of moderate difficulty could go badly for the adventurers.
-Weaker characters might get taken out of the fight, and there’s a slim chance that one or more characters might die.
+Weaker characters might get taken out of the fight, and there's a slim chance that one or more characters might die.

 **High Difficulty.** A high-difficulty encounter could be lethal for one or more characters.
 To survive it, the characters will need smart tactics, quick thinking, and maybe even a little luck.

- ***Step 2: Determine Your XP Budget.*** Using the XP Budget per Character table, cross-reference the party’s level with the desired encounter difficulty.
+ ***Step 2: Determine Your XP Budget.*** Using the XP Budget per Character table, cross-reference the party's level with the desired encounter difficulty.
 Multiply the number in the table by the number of characters in the party to get your XP budget for the encounter.

 ##### XP Budget per Character